OABONNY Logo

 Good link on the history and technical info on the Lyon Mountain Mine.

-Link from Infiltration 'Zine with lots more pics.
+Link from Infiltration 'Zine with lots more picks.

 Slideshow showing some photos from when the mine was functioning.